OpenDSA/OpenDSA/RST/en/AlgAnal/AnalLower.rst

 ..
 This file is part of the OpenDSA eTextbook project.
 See
 .. http://algoviz.org/OpenDSA for more details.
 ..
-Copyright (c) 2012-2013 by the OpenDSA Project Contributors, and
+Copyright (c) 2012-2016 by the OpenDSA Project Contributors, and
 .. distributed under an MIT open source license.

 .. avmetadata::
    :author: Cliff Shaffer
-   :satisfies: algorithm analysis
+   :satisfies: algorithm analysis lower bound
    :requires: growth rate; best and worst case
    :topic: Algorithm Analysis